Windrow/ProjectPangu/README.md

 #### Video Recorder

 - Record the whole or part of the application window, and generate a video file in selected format to be uploaded to social media platform.
+- A voice narrative if possible.
 - Enable adding subtitiles if possible.

 ### Demonstration Application